equinor/ecalc/docs/docs/about/references/keywords/MODELS.md

 - `COMPRESSOR_WITH_TURBINE`

-The documentation of each of these is found on the [Compressor Modelling](/about/modelling/setup/models/compressor_modelling/compressor_models_types/index.md) page.
+The documentation of each of these is found on the [Models](/about/modelling/setup/models/index.md) page.